 - ESR11: Advanced soil modelling for FE analysis of critical civil infrastructures of petrochemical plants.
 (More information)

 - ESR12: Development of a newly-conceived software tool based on a relational database for multi-hazard QRA for petrochemical facilities.
-(More information.
-Call to be opened)
+(More information.)

 - ESR13: Risk/Resilience-based design of petrochemical plants and development of recommendations for Eurocode extension.
 (More information)